qforestlab/segmentation_correction/02_prep.md

 We’re preparing our individual tree point clouds for segmentation by:

-- Selecting individual trees within a 40 × 90 m Area of Interest (AOI)
 - Importing all point clouds into RiSCAN PRO with the correct CRS
 - Generating crown‐hull shapefiles for each tree
 - Configuring the shapefile in QGIS for manual segmentation